jrpotter/notebook/calculus/series.md

 %%ANKI
 Basic
 What can be said about a point outside of a power series's circle of convergence?
-Back: The series diverges for the given point.
+Back: The series diverges at the given point.
 Reference: Tom M. Apostol, _Calculus, Vol. 1: One-Variable Calculus, with an Introduction to Linear Algebra_, 2nd ed.
 (New York: Wiley, 1980).
 <!--ID: 1774559672522-->
 END%%